MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Microsoft.Graph.Groups.md

 ### [New-MgGroupThread](New-MgGroupThread.md)
 Start a new group conversation by first creating a thread.
-A new conversation, conversation thread, and post are created in the group.\nUse reply thread or reply post to further post to that thread.
+A new conversation, conversation thread, and post are created in the group.Use reply thread or reply post to further post to that thread.
 Note: You can also start a new thread in an existing conversation.
 This API is supported in the following national cloud deployments.